sabahzero/UPRM_QIIME2workshop/README.md

 (c) Utilize your newly created Github account and installed software to download the data from this repository.
 This instruction is intentionally ambiguous as a first task in navigating your newly attained skillset 🎉 Hint: Look for the green "Code" button at the top of this repo

-(d) Complete literature readings [referenced here](#foundational-papers) ([identical folder here](https://github.com/sabahzero/UPRM_QIIME2workshop/tree/main/papers) for easy download), minimally reading Ch III but ideally all 3 papers
+(d) Complete literature readings [referenced here](#foundational-papers) (with [identical folder here](https://github.com/sabahzero/UPRM_QIIME2workshop/tree/main/papers) for easy download), minimally reading Ch III but ideally all 3 papers

 ## Structure